Soap Saver Crochet Pattern (Free Printable)

 - Feed the chain tie through the stitches around the top edge of the soap bag and once the soap is inside, pull closed and tie.

-Pattern 2 – Single Crochet + Double Crochet
+Soap Saver Crochet Pattern Two – Single Crochet + Double Crochet

 Skill Level – Basic